How International Bank Wires Work: Rates, Fees, and Transfer Times

 Are International wire transfers safe?

 International wire transfers are normally very safe.
 Providing you have the right recipient details and you’re using established banks, your money should arrive safely at its destination.
-Additionally, once the money arrives in the recipient’s account, it is normally as “Cleared Funds.”
+Once the money arrives in the recipient’s account, it is normally as “Cleared Funds.”
 This means the recipient should be able to access and use the funds immediately.
-Nice.

 It’s rare for wire transfers to hit problems, but it does happen.
 If a hacker or thief gets access to the recipient’s account, they could potentially receive the funds then immediately withdraw them or send them elsewhere.
 If you’re wiring large amounts, it’s worth talking to the recipient to get extra security in place for the transfer and for the recipient to double check no one else has access to their bank account.